Our Services

 Fees are charged for the following health services:

-Payment for physician and St. Luke's services must be made by cash or check at the time of the visit.
-Laboratory testing fees may be billed to the students' Cornell address.
+Fees may be billed to the student's Cornell account.
 Diagnostic tests sent to an independent laboratory will be billed separately.

-Consideration for medical extensions is given to students who have missed class due to health reasons.
-Students must be seen at the Health Center during the time of the illness/injury before medical extensions are recommended.
+Consideration for a medical extension may given to students who have missed class due to health reasons.
+Students must be seen at the Health Center during the time of the illness/injury, or have documentation from another provider, before a medical extension can be recommended.
+Permission of the professor must be obtained before an extension will be granted by the College.

 Confidentiality

 All records are maintained in strict confidence and are securely stored.
-No information is released without the student's permission through written consent.
+No information is released without the student's written permission.

 For more information contact: